CMMCD/Snorlax/README.md

 ## Installation

 Snorlax is simply a java class that must be downloaded and moved to the directory you want to use it.
-Once moved to your project's directory you can create a new snorlax, snorlax Aslan = new snorlax("Aslan");
+Once moved to your project's directory you can create a new snorlax.
+Here is an example of creating a new snorlax named "Aslan", snorlax Aslan = new snorlax("Aslan");

 ## API Reference